MichaelaRB/pet-facts/README.md

 # Pet Facts
-An application that allows the user to generate a random image and fact of either a cat or dog.
+An application that allows the user to generate a random image and fact of either a cat or dog as well as save 25 facts they found interesting.

 ## User Story